-Reshaping youth support services
+Youth support services

 The Hive – new youth base for Camden

 Axis, a new boroughwide health and wellbeing service, is based at The Hive and employs a team of young adults trained to help other young people in many areas of their life including education, employment, housing, social care, health and wellbeing.

 The Hive is also a place for young people to relax, study, meet new people and get information about local services.
 There are spaces for e-learning and personal study, as well as a social enterprise where young people can get experience to help build their CVs.

 People’s Board has been involved in the design and delivery at every stage.

-Find out more:
+Find out more

 Camden's Integrated Youth Support Service is committed to supporting young people with a range of disabilities in their transition to adulthood, working with them to reach and increase their fully potential so they can play a more active role in their local community and society.
 Find out more by reading or downloading our guide to disability youth projects below:

 - download: Guide to disability youth projects in Camden (PDF)